 #1 Educate Yourself

-First, read up on STD’s to make sure you have the facts.
-Learning about STD’s will help you avoid common myths and misconceptions that could derail your conversation.
-Make sure you view information from reliable websites like the Centers for Disease Control and Prevention (CDC).
+First, read up on STDs to make sure you have the facts.
+Learning about STDs will help you avoid common myths and misconceptions that could derail your conversation.
+Learn more about reproductive health, preventing HIV and sexually transmitted infections, and family planning.
+View valuable information from reliable websites like the Centers for Disease Control and Prevention (CDC).

 #2 Choose The Right Setting

-Make sure you pick the right place to have the talk.
+Pick the right place to have the talk.
 Don’t bring up the conversation in the middle of dinner at your favorite restaurant.
-Choose a quiet, calm setting where you will not be interrupted.
+Choose a quiet, calm setting where there will not be any interruptions.
+If possible, arrange a quiet and comfortable set-up at home.
+Be ready for any negative reaction and do not reciprocate.
+It is important to understand that not everyone will be immediately accepting or forgiving.

 #3 Pick The Right Time

 The earlier that you have the talk in your relationship, the better.
-Don’t wait until you are in bed about to have sex to bring up the topic.
-Likewise, this is not something that you want to wait until after the condom breaks to discuss — by then it’s way too late.
-We recommend having the conversation early.
-This will give you and your partner time to digest the information and get tested.
+Raising the topic while you are getting intimate in bed is not a good idea.
+Likewise, this is not something that you want to wait to discuss until after the condom breaks — by then it’s way too late.

 # 4 Be Honest